 Real estate agreements are an obvious form of lease financing for companies, but other lease types are included in the mandate as well.
 Equipment leases, vehicle leases, embedded leases, and master leases of more than 12 months must all be considered.

 All public and private companies will be required to follow the new standards, but those with many leased assets will see the biggest impact.
 Although real estate leases are often the largest line item, companies may have many more equipment, technology, vehicle and other lease contracts.
-Organizations in the retail, health care, financial services, and telecommunications services, for example tend to have relatively large real estate lese expenses that will need to be capitalized.
+Organizations in the retail, healthcare, financial services, and telecommunications industries, for example, tend to have relatively large real estate lease expenses that will need to be capitalized.
 But even businesses without leased real estate will need to address the new standards.

 In some cases, the new standards will impact the buy vs. lease decision.
 Lease negotiators may want to move away from gross leases.
 Instead, they'll call out service rent and other charges that don’t need to be capitalized.